skwirrel/multiUserWebServer/README.md

 ## Components

 The project currently comprises 3 core components:
-1. `setupNotes.txt` - Notes describing how to configure a vanilla "minimal" CentOS 7 server.
+1. `setupNotes.txt` - Notes describing how to configure a vanilla Debian 12 server.
 This largely consists of Bash command and might eventually be converted to a Bash script.
 1. `manager/public_html/index.php` - a very basic web interface for managing users (downloading passwords of existing users and triggering password resets)
 1. `scripts/makeUsers.sh` - A bash script to be run from Cron which handles the automatic creation of users (both Linux system users and MySQL users) as well as other ancillary actions such as...
     - Handling password resets